Cliff Burton: Legacy

-Many metal bassists have expressed admiration, or have cited Burton as an influence to their playing.
-These include, Adam Duce, Alex Webster, Chi Cheng, Dick Lövgren, Johnny Christ, Justin Chancellor, Liam Wilson, Mike D'Antonio, Martín Méndez, Paolo Gregoletto, Paul Gray, Paulo Jr., Reginald Arvizu Tony Campos, and Troy Sanders.
+Many metal bassists have expressed admiration, or have cited Burton as an influence to their playing, including Adam Duce, Alex Webster, Chi Cheng, Dick Lövgren, Johnny Christ, Justin Chancellor, Liam Wilson, Mike D'Antonio, Martín Méndez, Paolo Gregoletto, Paul Gray, Paulo Jr., Reginald Arvizu Tony Campos, and Troy Sanders.

+Tributes

-Metallica wrote a tribute to Burton titled "To Live Is to Die" for ...And Justice for All.
-Burton also received a writing credit for the lyrics in the middle of the song, as well as the bass lines being a medley of unused recordings Burton had performed prior to his death.
-A non-Metallica tribute to Burton, "In My Darkest Hour", was created by thrash metal band Megadeth.
-According to Dave Mustaine, after hearing of Burton's death, he sat down and wrote the music for the song in one sitting.
-The lyrics, however, are unrelated to Burton's death.
-Mustaine was Metallica's lead guitarist in the early days and was a close friend of Burton at the time.
-Thrash metal band Anthrax dedicated its album Among the Living to him, as did Metal Church with The Dark.
+Metallica wrote a tribute to Burton titled "To Live Is to Die" for their 1988 album...And Justice for All.
+Burton would receive a writing credit for the lyrics in the middle of the song, as well as the bass lines being a medley of unused recordings Burton had performed prior to his death.

+Former Metallica guitarist and Megadeth frontman Dave Mustaine composed the song In My Darkest Hour dedicating its musical composition as a tribute to Burton.
+Burton remained friends with Mustaine, as he would occasionally attend Megadeth's live shows.
+Another friend of Burton's; Anthrax guitarist Scott Ian would dedicate their 1987 album Among the Living to Burton, as did Metal Church with The Dark.

 In 2006, a memorial stone was unveiled in Sweden near the scene of the fatal crash.
 The lyrics "...cannot the Kingdom of Salvation take me home" from "To Live Is to Die" are written on Burton's memorial stone.
 On April 4, 2009, Burton was posthumously inducted into the Rock and Roll Hall of Fame, with Metallica bandmates James Hetfield, Lars Ulrich, and Kirk Hammett.
 Subsequent bassists Jason Newsted and Robert Trujillo were inducted as well.
 During the ceremony, the induction was accepted by his father Ray Burton, who shared the stage with the band and said that Cliff's mother was Metallica's biggest fan.

 A biography, To Live Is to Die: The Life and Death of Metallica's Cliff Burton, written by Joel McIver, was published by Jawbone Press in June 2009.
 Hammett provided the book's foreword.

 On the “Hardwired… to Self Destruct Deluxe" bonus track “Fade to Black (Live at Rasputin Music)" James dedicates the song to Cliff, saying “For Cliff!” and “Can you hear us Cliff?”

 A 2011 reader poll from Rolling Stone placed Burton as the ninth greatest bassist of all time.

 In 2017, it was revealed that Burton's parents had been donating his posthumous royalty payments to a scholarship fund for music students at his alma mater Castro Valley High School.
 In 2018, the Alameda County, California, Board of Supervisors issued a proclamation declaring February 10, 2018, which would have been Burton's 56th birthday, as "Cliff Burton Day" after a fan petition successfully passed.
 The S&M2 concert in 2019 featured San Francisco Symphony bassist Scott Pingel paying tribute to Burton by playing his signature bass solo, "(Anesthesia) – Pulling Teeth", using an electric double bass with pedal effects.